-So, what’s good laundry room etiquette, and how can you make the most of living in an apartment with a standard laundry room?
+So, what does good laundry room etiquette look like and how can you make the most of living in an apartment with a standard laundry room?
 Explore the tips below.

 Let’s dig into the basics of shared laundry etiquette — be prepared, courteous, considerate and clean: